 Study area and data collection

-This bench-mark study was conducted in majority of villages of Malpura Tehsil in Tonk District of Rajasthan (Figure 1), located at longitude 75° 28′ E, latitude 26° 26′ N and altitude 320 m above mean sea level.
-The average annual maximum and minimum ambient temperature ranges between 12and 46 °C and mean annual relative humidity (RH) ranges from 20 to 85 % round the year.
+This benchmark study was conducted in majority of villages of Malpura Tehsil in Tonk District of Rajasthan (Figure 1), located at longitude 75° 28′ E, latitude 26° 26′ N and altitude 320 m above mean sea level.
+The average annual maximum and minimum ambient temperature ranges between 12℃ and 46 °C and mean annual relative humidity (RH) ranges from 20 to 85 per cent round the year.
 The annual rainfall has erratic distribution varying from 200 - 400 mm.
 Randomly 2-3 respondents from 33 villages of this Tehsil were selected (72 respondents).
 Data were collected using personal interview technique with the help of a pre-tested, reliable and valid questionnaire.
 Sheep owners were interviewed on different demographic variables like, age, gender, educational status, family size along with their herd status for understanding their detailed involvement in sheep rearing and trading.
 They were also asked about milking prominence of sheep.
 Data collection measurements were considered both as categorical and metric one for different variables.